The Florida Welcome Center: What you need to know

 The Florida Department of Transportation - there you can obtain and download a version of the official Florida state map that is distributed at the official Florida Welcome Centers (click on Maps & Data, then State Highway Map in the Maps section).

 SunPass - Florida's prepaid toll program.
-If you do not have a SunPass (or if you are from out of state other than Georgia or North Carolina and you need a SunPass), the SunPass website is the place.
+If you do not have a SunPass, the SunPass website is the place.
 SunPass transponders are sold in the Welcome Centers and kiosks are available to register and activate your SunPass or you can go to the SunPass website.
-Georgia PeachPass and North Carolina QuickPass users can rejoice - your transponders will work on Florida's toll roads and bridges where SunPass is accepted!
+Apple iPhone users can download the SunPass app from the Apple app store.
+Georgia PeachPass, North Carolina QuickPass and EZ-Pass users can rejoice - your transponders will work on Florida's toll roads and bridges where SunPass is accepted!